White House Urges 'Peaceful' Campus Protests After Hundreds Arrested

-Washington, USA: The White House insisted Sunday that pro-Palestinian protests that have rocked US universities in recent weeks must remain peaceful, after police arrested around 275 people on four separate campuses over the weekend.
+(MENAFN- Jordan Times) WASHINGTON - The White House insisted on Sunday that pro-Palestinian protests that have rocked US universities in recent weeks must remain peaceful, after police arrested around 275 people on four separate campuses over the weekend.

 The wave of demonstrations began at Columbia University in New York but they have since spread rapidly across the country.